gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD general warning about breaking changes, e.g. replacing `NativeExecutableBinarySpec#setExecutableFile` with `#getExecutable.setFile()`

+Previously, the `PreprocessingTool` use to supply compiler arguments and defines to a `NativeBinarySpec` was available via the Gradle extension mechanism.
+These tools accessors are now implemented directly by `NativeBinarySpec`, which no longer implements `ExtensionAware`.
+No changes to build scripts should be required.

 ### Changes to experimental integration between software model and Java plugins

 TBD